 - 7. The subject property is one of nine commercial parcels located north of the intersection of Curtis and Division streets in Cayuga, Eugene Township, in Vermillion County.
 The nine properties under appeal are not contiguous parcels but are located in close proximity to one another and are used in the operation of a vehicle dealership owned by the Petitioners.
-The parcel under review in this hearing is located on North Division Street.
-The lot has a 50 foot frontage.
-It is 140 feet deep and is improved with a storage shed. - 8.
+The parcel under review in this hearing is an unimproved lot, 31 feet x 140 feet, located on North Division Street between Curtis and Thompson streets. - 8.
 The ALJ did not conduct an on-site visit of the property. - 9.
-The PTABOA determined the assessed values of the subject property to be \$12,400 for the land and \$5,000 for the improvements, for a total assessed value of \$17,400. - 10.
-The Petitioners requested an assessment of \$2,500 for the land and \$4,140 for the improvements, for a total assessed value of \$6,640.
+The PTABOA determined the assessed values of the subject property to be \$7,700 for the land.
+There are no improvements on the property. - 10.
+The Petitioners requested an assessment of \$5,000 for the land.